fabianfallasmoya/privacy_awareness/experiment_setup/README.md

 ```

 ## Install selected test set in YOLO and RetinaFace
-In this section we use a couple of scripts to actually setup the datasets according to the generated test set list.
-For example, for a test set of 100 images, the rest (175 images) must be discarded from the complete dataset in order to run the evaluation on the reduced set.
+In this section we use a couple of scripts to manually setup the datasets according to one of the generated test sets in the list.
+For example, for a test-set size of 100 images, the rest (175 images) must be discarded from the complete dataset in order to run the evaluation on the reduced set.
+NOTE: Skip this section if you're looking to run all the test sets in the list automatically.

 ### YOLO
 For the case of YOLO just run: